-After having watched Kill Bill Vol. 1 the other day, it dawned on me that David O. Russell is trying to pull a Scorsese-meets-Tarantino stunt.
+After watching Kill Bill Vol. 1 the other day it dawned on me that David O. Russell is trying to pull a Scorsese-meets-Tarantino stunt.

-His latest movie, American Hustle, is an attempt to either marry the two styles together, or to tightrope somewhere in between.
+His latest film, American Hustle, is an attempt to either marry the two styles together or tightrope somewhere in between.

 He sucks on both counts.
-He mimics but doesn’t pull off.
+He mimics well, but doesn’t pull it off.
 He yanks but doesn’t jangle.
 He tugs and jerks but doesn’t climax.

 The reasons are two.
-The first reason is that he doesn’t have it in him.
-His style is best suited for the more straightforward-cum-slightly-quirky story lines of Silver Linings Playbook and The Fighter, with their dysfunctional families and their constant arguing and bickering and the snappy dialog and ego bruising that go with it.
+The first is that he doesn’t have it in him.
+His style is best suited for the more straightforward-cum-slightly-quirky story lines of Silver Linings Playbook and The Fighter, with their dysfunctional families and their constant arguing and bickering, the snappy dialog and the ego bruising that go with it.

-Not that it’s bad.
-He’s very good at that type of movies.
-They were both entertaining, endearing and well-executed.
+Not that it’s bad — on the contrary, he’s very good at that type of films, which is an enjoyable type of films.
+They were entertaining, endearing and well-executed.

 He should stick to them.

-The second reason Russell’s latest movie sucks is that he doesn’t command the necessary skills to pull off colorful epics a la Tarantino and Scorsese.
+The second reason Russell’s latest film sucks is that he doesn’t command the necessary skills to pull off colorful epics a la Tarantino and Scorsese.